 Strong financial management is an essential part of ensuring public sector finances are sustainable, and CIPFA launched a Financial Management Code to support this.
 A key goal of the code is to improve the financial resilience of organisations by embedding enhanced standards of financial management.
 The code incorporates existing requirements on local government to give a comprehensive picture of financial management in the Council.

-Councils are required to be compliant with the code from the 2021/2022 financial year, and we must demonstrate that the requirements of the code are being satisfied.
+Councils are required to be compliant with the code, and we must demonstrate that the requirements of the code are being satisfied.
+An Internal Audit review has provided assurance that we are compliant with the code.